liferay/liferay-docs/develop/learning-paths/articles/07-asset-enabling-custom-entities/01-enabling-assets-at-the-service-layer.markdown

 `updateEntry` method of `AssetEntryLocalServiceImpl` for both adding and updating asset entries. `assetLinkLocalService.updateLinks` works the same way.

-Next, replace the `deletGuestbook` method of `GuestbookLocalServiceImpl` with the following one:
+Next, replace the `deleteGuestbook` method of `GuestbookLocalServiceImpl` with the following one:

     public Guestbook deleteGuestbook(long guestbookId,